PreciselyData/Private-Spatial-APIs/docs/guides/aks/prepare_aks_cluster.md

 ---
-**Note** az command is bound to a subscription, if the resource group is not in the current subscription, then need to switch.)
-Open the Cloud Shell
+**Note** az command is bound to a subscription, if the resource group is not in the current subscription, then need to switch) Open the Cloud Shell

 ---